weavejester/integrant/README.md

 ```

 Unlike Component, `halt!` is entirely side-effectful.
 The return value
-should be ignored, and the system discarded.
+should be ignored, and the system structure discarded.

 ## License